TobiasMaissen/helper_func_py/README.md

 # helper_func_py
-my personal helper functions for a wide range of tasks
+my personal helper functions for a wide range of tasks.
+Updated as more needs arise